top of page

 What kind of accident causes so much body damage, but leaves my face unharmed?
 That thought evoked a fleeting memory of a shadowy man with a lit cigar and smoke trailing around his head.
 Trembling, she quickly shoved the image away.

-She was beginning to feel a little panicky.
+She was beginning to panic.
 Reflectively, her fingers curled around the crisp white sheets covering her.
-When she tried to remember anything about the time before she awoke today, a shudder shook her and her stomach churned.
+When she tried to remember anything about the time before she awoke today, a shudder shook her, and her stomach churned.

 Unnerved by her body’s reaction, she stopped trying to force her mind to relinquish answers.
 Still, there was one question that hammered at her.